MirantisContainers/mke-docs/content/docs/reference/backuprestore/external.md

 ![img.png](img.png)

-Once the Credentials file is created, update the storage_provider section of the `mke.yaml` to point to the created creds file including the profile name.
+Once the Credentials file is created, update the `storage_provider` section of the mke config file to point to the created creds file including the profile name.
 Additionally, you need to create an S3 bucket and point the configuration to the correct bucket and region.

 ```yaml
   storage_provider: